 - Having wounds that don’t heal

 Peripheral neuropathy, another complication of type 2 diabetes, affects your feet and legs first.
 It can move to your hands and arms.
-The symptoms for type 2 diabetes with peripheral neuropathy include:

 - A tingling or numbness in your feet, legs, hands, or arms

 - Sharp pains in your feet, legs, hands, or arms

 - An increased sensitivity to being touched

 - Suffering from intense foot or joint pain